house-of-abbey/GarminHomeAssistant/README.md

 It is important to note that your Home Assistant instance will need to be accessible via HTTPS with public SSL or all requests from the Garmin will not work.
 This cannot be a self-signed certificate, it must be a public certificate (You can get one for free from [Let's Encrypt](https://letsencrypt.org/) or you can pay for [Home Assistant cloud](https://www.nabucasa.com/)).

+**If you are struggling with getting the application to work, please consult the [trouble shooting](Troubleshooting.md) guide first.**

 ## Widget or Application?

 As of version 2.0, there are now two installable versions.
 For older devices before applications supported 'glances', there is a now widget version.